Vogeltak/maxcrone.org/content/books/2023-07-21-wandering-earth.md

 Fascinating to think about the lifespan of civilizations.
 At what stage would we be?
 And how would our collapse even go?
-A small nugget of long term vision on life with sufficiently advanced and intelligent technology: over the course of millenia, humans will unlearn all the skills to repair or create this technology.
+A small nugget of long term vision on life with sufficiently advanced and intelligent technology: over the course of millennia, humans will unlearn all the skills to repair or create this technology.

 ## With her eyes
 Beautiful story about "space travel" through the earth's mantles.